 Income is recognised when the charity has entitlement to the funds, when it is probable that the income will be received, and the amount can be measured reliably.
-Donations, legacies and similar incoming resources are included in the period in which they are receivable, which is when the charity becomes entitled to the resource.
 Income from other trading activities include gross proceeds from the sale of Lottery tickets before deduction of up to 40% of proceeds for prizes and up to 27% for operations costs.